 - First breakdown may occur in the subarachnoid space, in Ventri & shy; asses brain, but it occurs most often in the brain parenchyma.

 - In the absence of bleeding, epileptic crisis, a progressive neurological defect develops as a result of a steal phenomenon of flow Sangui & shy; neo or as a result of a mass effect malformation.

 - Are shown in 0,1% population, prevalence 10 times lower than that of aneurysms

 - Are the 90% supratentoriales.

 - The average risk of bleeding has been evaluated in numerous studies of natural history, estimated in the 2-3% annual.

 - After a second hemorrhage risk of rebleeding may increase to 25%.
-Clinical and neuroimaging at the time of diagnosis data can help predict the risk of future bleeding.
+The data clini & shy; mechanics and neuroimaging at the time of diagnosis can help predict the risk of future bleeding.

 AVMs can bleed:

 - ventrículo (10%)

 - Dependent risk factors dependent on the vital subject and factors related to the morphology, location and size of malformations.